openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
-<p>Required.
-The effect of the taint on pods
+<p>effect is the effect of the taint on pods
 that do not tolerate the taint.
 Valid effects are NoSchedule, PreferNoSchedule and NoExecute.</p>
 </td>